peterdesmet/petridish/pages/docs/configuration.md

 Create a [`_data/navigation.yml`][data_navigation] file and add pages in the order you want to include them in your top site navigation.
 You can also include dropdown menus.

+Since the top site navigation only allows for 2 levels, deeper pages are a bit harder to access.
+You can solve this by creating a custom top navigation for that section of the site.
+Taking the `courses/2022` example mentioned [here](#organizing-pages):

+1. Create a separate [`_data/course_2022_navigation.yml`][data_custom_navigation].
+2. Add `navigation: course_2022_navigation` to the front matter of each page or (recommended) set it as front matter default in `_config.yml`:

+    ```yml
+    defaults:
+      - scope:
+          path: "courses/2022"
+        values:
+          navigation: "course_2022_navigation"
+    ```

+3. That section of the site will now have its [own top navigation]({{ '/docs/custom-navigation/' | relative_url }}).
+Users will always be able to go back to the main site by clicking the site title.

 ## Colors & font

 Customize colors, font type and corners in `_config.yml`: